LAVA-LAB/FBA/ReadMe.md

 - `A` is an n x n matrix.
 - `B` is an n x p matrix.
 - `Q` is a n x 1 column vector that reflects the additive deterministic disturbance (q-term in the equation above).
-- If Gaussian noise is used, `noise['w_cov']` is the covariance matrix of the w-term in the equation above.
-Note that non-Gaussian noise (from the Dryden gust model) is used for the UAV case.

 Note that is the current version of the codes is not compatible (yet) with partial observability (i.e. defining an observer).
 Thus, make sure to set the argument `observer = False`.